Zeenat (1945 film)

 It is the story of a young girl who loses her husband a few days after her wedding as a result of a fall from a horse but not before they have spent a night together unbeknownst to others, leaving her pregnant.
 Her travails following the death of her husband and the music of the film made it the highest grossing Indian film of 1945.
-Zeenat was the highest-grossing movie of the year 1945 and is known for its famous Quawwsli "Aahen Na Bharin Shikwe Na Kiye".
+Zeenat was the highest-grossing movie of the year 1945 and is known for its famous qawwali "Aahen Na Bharin Shikwe Na Kiye".

 Story

 Zeenat (Noor Jehan) is marrying the youngest of the Hussain brothers, Sharafat.
 During Rukhsati (departure of the bride) the horse on which the bridegroom Sharafat is sitting shies away from the sound of firecrackers, causing the groom to fall and sustain critical head injuries.
 The groom is put in a room with his middle brother Liaqat Hussain (Yakub) but somehow manages to spend that night with Zeenat without anyone knowing.
 The only person to see him there is Liaqat who leads a wandering life and only visits the house because of his younger brother.
 Next day Sharafat suffers a paralytic attack from cerebral haemorrhage and exhaustion, but not before he writes about the night he passed with his new bride in his diary.
 He finally succumbs to his injuries leaving Zeenat a young and helpless widow.
 Liaqat leaves the house following his younger brother's death as now there is no reason for him to stay there.
 He takes Sharafat's diary with him.

 When it is found that Zeenat is pregnant no one believes her story of being with her husband on their wedding night.
 She is asked to leave the house by the oldest Hussain brother who doubts her morality.
 She gives birth to a daughter who she leaves on her husband's grave following disturbing comments by people and tries to commit suicide.
 However, the cry of her child, Sayida, makes her return to the grave only to find her missing.